PromptAI/promptdialog/docs/basic_concepts.md

 * A set of predefined entities are included, such as date, number, telephone, and ordinal words, eliminating the need of annotation, training and recognition.
 * PromptDialog supports entity recognition models like DIET form RASA which requires a designer to provide a set of training examples to recognize the entities.
 The accuracy of entity recognition can be improved by providing a variety of utterances and displaying different entity words in example sentences.
 It is well known that the accuracy varies as there might not be enough training data available.
-* PromptDialog is going to soon introduce a large language model based (e.g., chatGPT) one/few shot entity recognition method to improve intent classification and entity recognition.
+* PromptDialog is going to soon introduce a large language model based (e.g., chatGPT) entity recognition method to improve intent classification and entity recognition.

 ### 2. Whole Utterance
 The entire user utterance is used to fill a slot.
 A common scenario is to collect user feedback which requires using the whole utterance, rather than extracting a specific phrase from it.
 It should be noted that although we do not care about the specific values extracted, we still need to add different examples to ensure that the model performs intent classification accurately and understands that the current utterance is going to be used for slot filling.